-1. What agency policies and expectations exist to support people to exercise rights related to freedom of association?
+What agency policies and expectations exist to support people to exercise right lated to freedom of association? ts How are staff actively supporting people in this area?
+Three ways we could improve our policies and supports in this area:

 FREEDOM FROM HARM AND CRUEL AND UNUSUAL PUNISHMENT